osmcode/osmcode.github.io/_osmium_concepts/02_entites.md

 ## Nodes

-In addition to the attributes and tags nodes have a *location*.
+In addition to the attributes and tags nodes have a *location* (`Location`), a position on the planet.
 A location consists of two coordinates, a *longitude* and *latitude*.

 Coordinates are stored internally as 32 bit signed integer.
 This gives us a resolution of about 1cm or better.
 This is the same storage format as used